 FT server systems rely on specialized servers purpose-built to prevent failures from happening and integrate hardware, software and services for simplified management.
 They feature both redundant components and error-detection software running in a virtualized environment.
 This approach also delivers “five nines” availability, though the specialized hardware required does push up the capital cost.

-Making server availability a cornerstone of your building security automation strategy pays dividends both in terms of day-to-day management and when situations arise that test your security.
+Making a high level of server availability a cornerstone of your building security automation strategy pays dividends both in terms of day-to-day management and when situations arise that test your security.
 With the right strategy up front, your building’s security systems will be there when it really counts today and in the future.
 In today’s constantly changing, “always-on” world, that’s all the time.